astraut-solutions/easy-risk-register/README.md

 - Supabase Auth sign-in/out and workspace-scoped access (default “Personal” workspace; no multi-workspace switcher UX yet)
 - Risk CRUD via APIs (`/api/risks`, `/api/categories`) with validation and consistent error handling
+- Dashboard charts (Chart.js): severity distribution, category distribution (stacked), and 30-day trend charts with drill-down to the Risk table
+- Export charts as PNG (default 1080p) and a dashboard PDF report via print-to-PDF (`report.html` viewer; popups must be allowed)
 - Cyber risk templates: bundled-only template picker with preview (no template network calls); applying a template pre-fills the New risk form and edits remain independent of the template
 - Compliance checklists (privacy incident assist): attach a checklist to a risk, track completion timestamps, and filter by checklist status (assistive guidance only; not legal advice)
 - Risk score history snapshots for trends (captured server-side; bounded retention: 20 snapshots per risk or 90 days)